 There are policies specifically designed to cover vacant homes that can provide the necessary coverage to protect the owners from losses.
 Cobos Insurance Center specializes in these types of policies and can further assist you.

 In addition to your base policy, we also offer many endorsements in Ohio and Kentucky to further customize and enhance you coverage.
-Listed below are a list of our most common coverage.
+Below is a list of our most common coverage.
 If you don't see a specific coverage that you are interested in, feel free to give us a call at 440.324.3732 or contact us via email.
-We want to work with you and for you, to ensure that you find the best home insurance for your unique situation.
+We want to work with you, and for you, to ensure that you find the best home insurance for your unique situation.

 Limited Theft Coverage - This endorsement adds coverage for losses to personal property caused by theft and vandalism, if the theft occurs on-premises.

-Water/Sewer Back up - Coverage for loss caused by water or sewage which backs up through sewers or drains or overflows from a sump pump.
+Water/Sewer Back up - This coverage is for loss caused by water or sewage which backs up through sewers or drains or overflows from a sump pump.

 Loss Assessment - This endorsement provides coverage for an association assessment as a result of a covered loss to common property.